outscal/Unity3D-Project-Achievement-system/Chap07- Showcase to the World.md

 Yipppeeee!
 You have learned how to create an awesome achievement system for your game.

 Till then keep trying, keep building.
+Ohh I almost forgot, you just earned **20 Learning points**.
+Keep going to earn rewards.
+Do the following to secure them.
 ![](https://media.giphy.com/media/ieh6CxZVNAMEHGQSkr/giphy.gif)

 ## What next